bunq-com/_bunq.com/README.md

 ## Getting started

-The quickest way to start developing a new project is by [creating a new repository from this template](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template).
+The quickest way to start developing a new project is by cloning this repository to your local computer using GitHub Desktop.

-Once the new repository has been created, update the `package.json` file with the correct information, specially the name of the package which has to be unique.

 ### Installing

-After creating the new repository, open it in your terminal and install the packages by running:
+After cloning the repository, open it in your terminal and install the packages by running:

 ```bash
 pnpm install